Right-Fit Inquiries

 In a 3–10 clinician practice, unclear inquiry paths can make existing attention less valuable.
 Right-fit visitors may leave without reaching out, choose the wrong route, or arrive in a way that creates extra sorting for the team.

-Staff spend time sorting requests that could have been routed more clearly.
+Staff spend hours sorting mismatched, out-of-network, or inappropriate requests that clearer routing could have filtered earlier.

 Some providers stay underused because specialties and fit signals are buried.